Aubameyang strikes twice as Barcelona stroll past Aidoo’s Celta Vigo | Goal.com

 With just three minutes into the second half, the former Arsenal captain completed his brace thanks to the last pass from Dembele.

-Not willing to go down without a fight, Celta Vigo put a goal back in the 50th minute as Aspas drilled Thiago Galhardo’s assist beyond goalkeeper Marc-Andre ter Stegen.
+Not willing to go down without a fight, Celta Vigo got a goal back in the 50th minute as Aspas drilled Thiago Galhardo’s assist beyond goalkeeper Marc-Andre ter Stegen.

-Eight minutes later, Eduardo Coudet’s men got reduced to ten men after substitute Jeison Murillo was given the marching orders for denying Depay an obvious goalscoring opportunity.
+Eight minutes later, Eduardo Coudet’s men got reduced to 10 men after substitute Jeison Murillo was given his marching orders for denying Depay an obvious goalscoring opportunity.

 After featuring for 84 minutes, Aubameyang was subbed off for Luuk De Jong.